 The authors say it’s American or of any Americanized culture, but I find it just a very common and natural way of sitting.

 Men sitting this way are perceived as more dominant, relaxed and even youthful.
 Women using this position usually only do it around other women as they don’t want to appear too masculine or signal too strong sexual availability.

-It’s not conductive to final decision making though as studies show most final decision are done with both feet planted on the ground.
+It’s not conducive to final decision making though as studies show most final decisions are done with both feet planted on the ground.